Sealegs amphibious boats extend range with rugged new D-tube model

 With private sales all around the world and a growing number of emergency services departments taking on fleets of the Sealegs range, these amphibious vehicles are clearly just starting to move beyond the initial, out-there "James Bond" impression they tend to create and into the realm of a practical, problem-solving real-world vehicle.

 While the D-tube Sealegs makes a respectable 60kmp (31mph) on the water thanks to its 90hp 2-stroke outboard motor, the hydraulic land gear struts and wheels are powered by a small 4-stroke Honda engine making about 16hp.
 It's enough for around 10kph, or a good jogging pace, on land, either forward or reverse.
 The all-terrain tyres are mounted on 9" rims and naturally the entire land running gear is designed to be submersible and salt-water resistant.
 Once the boat's floating, the wheels fold up to remain completely above water.
-Check out this video to see the Sealegs in operation, seamlessly transitioning between land and sea modes.
 Once on dry ground, the boat can be lowered onto its hull to let passengers step out.

 With the land footprint of a large car, it's easily parked in a dry, secure garage - and the rugged land drive system is capable of landing and launching on some pretty inhospitable terrain, which makes it a brilliant boat to explore an archipelago with.